ibm-build-lab/cloud-pak-sandboxes/cloud-pak-installer/README.md

 ## Clean Up Script

-An alternative to deleting cluster and schematics is to use delete-schematics.sh.
+An alternative to deleting cluster and schematics is to use [cloud-pak-sandboxes/scripts/delete-schematics](https://github.com/ibm-hcbt/cloud-pak-sandboxes/scripts/delete-schematics).

 To use this script you must first be logged into the IBM cloud bash shell or the IBM cloud cli if running from your computers bash.
 After that run the delete-schematics and you will be prompted with instructions on what you would like to delete.
 Simply choose the options and delete.